 One of the primary methods to alleviate both spring flooding and summer drought is the construction or enhancement of water storage systems.
 A well-designed storage system can capture a portion of the peak spring flow for use later in the summer when demand is highest.

-Successful applicants of Stream 1: Producer Projects will receive cost-shared funding to increase agriculture water availability.
-Water storage infrastructure will be eligible where there is an indication that the water supply is currently unable to meet agricultural demand, where it is unlikely to meet demand under future climate change conditions, and where upgrades are required for existing infrastructure that are failing.
+Water storage infrastructure will be eligible where there is an indication that the water supply is currently unable to meet agricultural demand, where it is unlikely to meet demand under future climate change conditions, and where upgrades are required for existing infrastructure that is failing.

 Approach